Accepting ACH Payments with Stripe

 ACH refunds must be initiated within 90 days after the original payment.
 Similar to the delays introduced to payments with ACH, refunds will also require additional time to process—typically 4-5 business days.

 A refund can only be processed after the payment process has completed.
 For example, if a refund is initiated immediately after a payment is made, there will be a 4-5 business day delay before the refund transfer process begins.

 The ACH terminology doesn’t actually support labeling a return transfer specifically as a “refund” so refunds made on ACH payments are processed as credits and labeled with type PPD for individual customers and CCD for business customers.

 Partial refunds on ACH payments are not possible using your Stripe dashboard but can be processed through the API.
-When partially refunding an ACH payment, there is no proportional refund of Stripe fees.
-A full refund must be processed to receive a refund for fees.

 Unlike credit and debit card payments, ACH disputes cannot be contested, though they are more difficult for customers to initiate.
 In addition, retrieval of funds is also affected by the 7 day settlement time period that comes with ACH transfers.

 Unlike credit and debit payments, where your customer can dispute a charge simply by clicking a button in their online account, in order to dispute an ACH payment, your customer must inform their bank in writing within 60 days of the original payment.